Welcome to today's edition of the Rush 24-7 podcast.

 But the prosecution of Aldrich Ames for espionage in 1994 revived concerns about the prosecutor's role in intelligence investigation.

-It worried that because of the numerous prior cons consultations between FBI agents and prosecutors, that the judge might rule the FISA warrants had been misused.
+It worried that because of the numerous prior consultations between FBI agents and prosecutors, that the judge might rule the FISA warrants had been misused.

 If that had happened, Aldrich Ames might have escaped conviction.

-Richard Scrugs, the uh acting head of OIPR, complained to Attorney General Reno about the lack of information sharing controls, i.e., the wall, on his own, he began imposing information sharing procedures for FISA material.
+Richard Scruggs, the acting head of OIPR, complained to Attorney General Reno about the lack of information sharing controls, i.e. the wall.

 The OIPR became the gatekeeper for the flow of FISA information to criminal prosecutors.

-So FISA seemed to be working just fine prior to 1994 until Gorelic et al.
+So FISA seemed to be working just fine prior to 1994 until Gorelic et al. decided to tweak it, and now FISA has become part of the problem.

 She says, I think I'm beginning to understand now.